pkumod/gStore/docs/en-us/QUICK_START.md

 Enter user name: root
 Enter password:

-Gstore Console(gconsole), an interactive shell based utility to communicate with gStore repositories.
+Gstore Console , an interactive shell based utility to communicate with gstore repositories.
-Gstore version: 1.2 Source distribution
+Gstore version: 1.3 Source distribution
-Copyright (c) 2016, 2022, pkumod and/or its affiliates.
+Copyright (c) 2016, 2024, pkumod and topgraph and/or its affiliates.

-Welcome to the gStore Console.
+Welcome to the Gstore Console.
 Commands end with ;.
 Cross line input is allowed.
 Comment start with #.
 Redirect (> and >>) is supported.
 CTRL+C to quit current command.
 CTRL+D to exit this console.
 Type 'help;' for help.

 gstore>
 ```